-As we wanted to create a collaborative game for a small group of up to four players, we chose a secluded game world in form of an island.
+We created a collaborative game for a small group of up to four players.
+Therefore, we chose a secluded game world in form of an island.
 This allows us to create natural looking boundaries (the sea) for the players' 'playground'.
 Most of today's Massively Multiplayer Online Role-Playing Games (World Of Warcraft, Guild Wars, etc.) or Virtual Worlds (Second Life) are played in a 3D 3rd person perspective.
+So many players are used to this perspective.
+For this reason, we decided to use this perspective in Escape From Wilson Island.